luchonaveiro/dbt-postgres-tutorial/README.md

 |------|------|-------|------------------|
 | true | true | 99    | 100              |

-Here is a sumamry on teh steps to follow whenever we have to perform a migration
+Here is a summary on the steps to follow whenever we have to perform a migration

 **Step 1: Migrate Legacy Code 1:1**
 - Transfer your legacy code to your dbt project as is as a .sql file in the models folder